kushagramttl/Data-Transfer-Node-in-a-Box/README.md

 # 2. Users/Personas Of The Project:

 This project targets researchers and scientists who are dealing with giant data sets and have a great need for sharing and moving large datasets globally.
+There are mainly two users who will be using the application:
+1. Sender
+2. Receiver

-User role1 : sender.
-Users will have access to a portal where they can initiate large data transfers.
-Once they successfully register and log in to this website,  they will be able to download containers to which they can upload files from their operation system.
-The portal will give users options to choose their local files and they can specify the destination.
+* Sender: Users will have access to a portal where they can initiate large data transfers.
+Once they successfully register and log in to this website,  they will be able to download containers to which they can upload files from their operating system.
+The portal will give users a list of destination addresses for them to choose from.
 They will also be able to restart, stop and cancel the whole transfer process through command on the portal in case they run into some issues.
-Hopefully they will also be able to see the data transfer progress through a window or at least the time has been spent so far.
+Hopefully they will also be able to see the data transfer status through a window or at least the time has been spent so far.
 They will also have options to conduct performance tests between 2 containers and check the report on the portal.
+Register/login on the portal
+Download containers on his/her local system
+Add the image (which will have data) on the container User enters details for transfer and initiate transfer

-User role2 : receiver.
-On the receiver side, once they receive containers sent by other users who are from their trusted organizations, they can choose to download the container to their local host and get access to the data packed in it.
+* Receiver: On the receiver side, once they receive containers sent by other users who are from their trusted organizations, they can choose to download the container to their local host and get access to the data packed in it.
+Register/login on the portal
+Download containers on his/her local system
+Receivers get the message that download has started.

 # 3. Scope and Features Of The Project: